 Access at Pride is very important to us.
 As Pride doesn’t get funding to happen we can struggle to do as much as we would like to do but we also recognise ensuring an accessible event that is fun and engaging for all is not always about putting lots of money into things.

-This is our first year in our new site – we won’t get everything right but will do our best!
+Last year was our first year in our new site – we learnt a lot and I am sure there is still a lot to get right!
 We want to be better and for this we need you help.
-Please get in touch with us at firstname.lastname@example.org to tell us what we need to do to support you, how we can make your Pride a better experience or to volunteer to help us with this.
+Please get in touch with us at email@example.com to tell us what we need to do to support you, how we can make your Pride a better experience, feedback on the new site or to volunteer to help us with this.